pjflanagan/char-pinyin-juying/README.md

 This repo is made up of a few parts.
 - `scripts` creates our dictionary, any changes to how the dictionary would be done in here
-  - `data` source dictionaries and generated maps
+  - `data` source dictionaries and generated maps, these are pretty messy
-- `pages` these are public webpages with tools that use the dictionary
+  - `util` utility functions
-  - `data` output dictionary
+- `data` output dictionary and any other data, this should be kept clean
 - `lib` minified libraries
 - `src` shared source code for theme styles and utils
 - `resource` this is the bulk of it, where we will actually build little apps for studying

 ### Build the Dictionary

 ```
-$ cd scripts
 $ python3 -m pip install -r requirements.txt
-$ python3 ./make-*.py
+$ python3 ./scripts/make-*.py
 ```

 ### Serve the webpage

 ```
-$ cd public
 $ python3 -m http.server
 ```